Tanya Johnson, Reference Librarian,University of Connecticut School of Law

 Joshua LaPorte, Circulation Desk Supervisor / Library Assistant,UConn Law

-The Library has a variety of sports equipment and games available from the main desk, courtesy of the SBA and Student Services office, which may be checked out.
+The Library has a variety of sports equipment and games available from the main desk, courtesy of the SBA and Student Affairs office, which may be checked out.

 Balls, bats, bocce.
 Take a study break and enjoy the lingering summer weather.